bplaat/ccontinue/README.md

 I like C and I like C++, both are powerful languages in there own right.
 But C++ is quite complicated and sometimes I just want to create some classes with inheritance in my C project.
 So I've created the weird hacky Python transpiler that can translate a C++ like syntax with a Java like class system back to C code 🤓.

 ## The syntax

-*The documentation is bad I know*
+### Basic class

-### A basic class
+A basic class can be created with the `class` keyword, a class can contain fields:
-You can create a class with some fields with the following syntax:
 ```cpp
 class Person {
     char* name;